flavioaugustorepo/PythonFileLab/README.md

 <h2>Iterate through the remove list</h2>
-<p>Now that all of the allowed IP addresses are easily available in a list, I will iterate through all of the IP addresses I need to remove so that I can check if they exist in the currently allowed IP addresses.
+<p>Now that all of the allowed IP addresses are easily available in a list, I will iterate through all the IP addresses I need to remove to check if they exist in the currently allowed IP addresses.
 </p>
 <img src="https://i.imgur.com/3ySqen5.png" width="30%" height="30%">